muggy8/improbable/from-me-to-me/XsCMjlrV.md

 As I sat there in shock of the nightmare before my eyes, I noticed something moving in the corner of my eyes.

-Turning my eyes towards the source of the motion, I noticed Phanna being persued my a group of elves.
+Turning my eyes towards the source of the motion, I noticed Phanna being chased my a group of elves.

 Not a single one of them showed any hesitation in their actions, not the elves, and not Phanna either.

 Yet somehow, I was full of hesitation.

-I could barely move myself as I watched the high speed persute in a daze as the world around me became a blur.
+I could barely move myself as I watched the high speed chase in a daze as the world around me became a blur.

-The motions of Phanna, the elves in persute, all of it melded together and became a blur.
+The motions of Phanna, the elves in pursuit, all of it melded together and became a blur.

 But despite that, I could not take my eyes off them.